 Non-formal education offers a set of necessary social practices useful for every child, youngster or grown-up, complementing the other forms of education by making the best out of free time form the educational point of view and by promoting life experiences through the voluntary, individual or group involvement.
 Non-formal education will offer children and young people opportunities of choosing different activities depending on interests and preferences with an emphasis on developing skills for becoming active citizens.
-(2002, Education and training in Europe: diverse systems, shared goals for 2010.

-The work programme on the future objectives of education and training systems, European Commission.
-Directorate-General for Education and Culture, Bruxelles).
-Furthermore, non-formal education will create better opportunities of developing organizational capacities, self suggestion, time management, critical thinking in taking a decision or solving a problem, assuring the respect for the fundamental human rights and the equality of genres.
+Furthermore, non-formal education will create better opportunities of developing organizational capacities, self suggestion, time management, critical thinking in taking a decision or solving a problem, assuring the respect for the fundamental human rights and the equality of genres (Validation of Non formal and informal Learning Progress Report.
+Commission, November, 2003).
 The strategy fallows the qualitative improvement of the absolutely necessary educational level in the context of complex changes within family life, work force, community, multicultural society and globalization.
 Good quality education presumes applying the diversity model through the differentiate approach, initiating different projects which involve pupils, faculty, educational partners, as well as parents, civil society, media and community.
 In the Romanian educational system, the non-formal educative activity frame represents the space capable of answering the contemporaneous challenges of society, in the sense in which its flexible conceiving allows a continuous updating of the educational content and the didactical methods centered on the pupil, as well as a quality monitoring and evaluation of the educational results.
-Nevertheless, the specific characteristics simplify the implementing of the new didactical approach through which the pupil becomes a resource, a producer, an opinion leader, therefore an active participant.
+Nevertheless, the specific characteristics simplify the implementing of the new didactical approach through which the pupil becomes a resource, a producer, an opinion leader, therefore an active participant (National Actions to Implement Lifelong Learning in Europe.
+European Commission, CEDEFOP, Eurydice Survey, 2001).
 To stimulate the cognitive, spiritual, interpersonal and social development, the curricular and extracurricular educative activity always bears in mind the need to adapt to the diverse and individual necessities of the children, to the their potential and interest in knowledge.
 The contexts created by the diverse ways of materialization to what this type of education is concerned, that is projects, punctual manifestations, thematic applications, all of these offer the possibility for interdisciplinary, cross-curricular and trans disciplinary approaches, exercising life capacities and skills in an integrated manner, for example the holistic development of the personality.

-The strategy emphasizes the importance of multiplying the positive experiences registered in the curricular and extracurricular educative activity and imposes the extension of the intervention space in the educational curricular process, in order to make the best out of all the educational content valences, all in the best interest of the child.
+The strategy emphasizes the importance of multiplying the positive experiences registered in the curricular and extracurricular educative activity and imposes the extension of the intervention space in the educational curricular process, in order to make the best out of all the educational content valences, all in the best interest of the child (Joint Employment Report.
+European Commission, 2001).